Poirazi-Lab/mouse2afc/GUIDE.md

 ```
 with the asterik `*` next to `pybpod-environment`

-### 3. Verify the executable is inside the conda environment path
+### 5. Verify the executable is inside the conda environment path
 ```bash
 pip --version
 ```
-yeilds
+yields
 #### Linux:
 ```bash
 pip 9.0.1 from /home/user/anaconda3/envs/pybpod-environment/lib/python3.6/site-packages/pip (python 3.6)